top of page

 Updated: Jul 23, 2022

 Backsliding, or the principles behind the term, is not ever used to describe a true born again believer in Gods Word.
-Those that do so, are propagating a false teaching that goes against Gods Word in more ways than one.
+Those that do so, are propagating a dangerous error that goes against Gods Word in more ways than one.
 It lends support to a subtle form of false religion rampant today that associates easy believism and quick prayerism, and its subsequent Christian imitation, deception and fruitless lives, with true conversion.
 Such are mere pretenders and imitators (like Judas, Balaam, Simon the sorcerer, Demas, the false believers and false disciples in Jn 2 and 6, etc), just like worldly nominal “Christians” who are merely “Christian” by name.
+Many times this doctrine is intimately connected to Kesiwck

-Here is some solid Biblical proof that we know “backsliding” refers ONLY to lost people:
+Here is some solid Biblical evidence that we know backsliding refers ONLY to lost people, though they have some kind of profession of belief:

-1. In Scripture, none of the sixteen occasions the word or its derivates show up does it ever refer to saved people but always to lost people and almost entirely to Israel as a lost nation: Pr 14:14; Jer 2:19; 3:6, 8, 11-12, 14, 22; 5:6; 8:5; 14:7; 31:22; 49:4; Hos 4:16; 11:7; 14:1-4.
-The NT is completely silent on the term itself and the principles behind it.
+1. In Scripture, none of the sixteen occasions the word or its derivates show up does it ever refer to saved people but always to lost people and almost entirely to Israel as a lost nation.
+These 16 passages are: Pr 14:14; Jer 2:19; 3:6, 8, 11-12, 14, 22; 5:6; 8:5; 14:7; 31:22; 49:4; Hos 4:16; 11:7; 14:1-4.
+The NT itself is completely silent on the term or the principles behind it.
 For such a “prominent” subject of the average preacher today, one that occupies a fair share of their time, you’d think the NT would have something to say about it.
 But nada.
 Not even one mention, including by the Lord Jesus.
 And of course there is a very important reason for that: it’s only applicable to the lost Jew and nation of Israel.

 2. The very definition of backsliding, translated from the Hebrew “shobab,” meaning to apostatize, to turn back to an idolatrous life; the behaviour of the apostate; one who falls from the faith and practice of religion (Webster’s 1828), and we certainly know no apostate is ever saved (2 Pet 2:17-22; Heb 3:7-4:11; 10:38-39; 1 Jn 2:19; Jn 6:66).
 The backslider is as the dog and pig who returns to the ways of his former life before making a profession (Is 56:10-11; Matt 7:6; 2 Pet 2:17-22; Pr 26:11).